 from David Village Lighting

-The Bestlite was designed in 1930 by English designer Robert Dudley Best and has been in continuous production ever since.
+Bestlite, The famous table lamp, was designed in 1930 by English designer Robert Dudley Best and has been in continuous production ever since in the Bestlite Company.
 Best was influenced by the Bauhaus school in Germany which merged practical crafts with the fine arts.
 The Bestlite lamp proved to be a great success and was proclaimed the first Bauhaus manifestation in the UK by leading British Publictaion Architects Journal.
 During WWII Bestlite achieved the status of a national icon when Winston Churchill had one standing on his desk.
 Bestlite is held in permanent collections at both the Victoria & Albert Museum and the Design Museum in London.
 Loved by architects and designers throughout its 80-year history, today, Bestlite enjoys global iconic status.

 Each with its own BL Code the Bestlite range is a family of Design Classics.

 More from The Village Blog

 30 June 2015

 It’s that time of year again strawberries & cream, freshly cut grass and Wimbledon whites!
 As the tennis championship starts we take a look at the summery shade which everyone will be sporting, white!
 A fresh, bright shade which appeals to so many as it blends in well with most interiors.
 Here are 15 Love -ly lights to suit the season!

 |Tags:||Anglepoise, Artemide, Bestlite, Flos, Foscarini, Gubi, Kartell, Louis Poulsen, Marset, Moooi, Tom Dixon.|